Skip to Content

 Skogafoss

-Next up is the waterfall Skogafoss and is one that you cannot miss.
+Next up is the waterfall Skogafoss which is one that you cannot miss.
 It is a massive waterfall with a staircase off to the side which you can walk up to the top of.

 Getting too close to the bottom of the waterfall will most likely result in some wetness so be careful when trying to get the best picture.